Eva Nyström: Hammarby IF

 On 4 December 2020, Nyström signed a two-year contract with Hammarby IF in Damallsvenskan, effective in January 2021.
 She established herself as a starting centre-back and enjoyed the team's style of play.
 Throughout the season, she made 21 league appearances, scoring once, helping her side to a 7th place in table.

 In 2022, Nyström featured in 25 league games, scoring three goals.
 She regularly captained the side, as Hammarby finished 5th in the table.
 On 5 November 2022, Nyström signed a new three-year contract with the club.

+On 6 June 2023, Hammarby won the 2022–23 Svenska Cupen.
+Nyström appeared in the final, that ended in a 3–0 win at home against BK Häcken.
+The club also won the 2023 Damallsvenskan, claiming its second Swedish championship after 38 years, with Nyström making 24 league appearances.

+West Ham United

+On 25 January 2025, West Ham United in Women's Super League announced the signing of Nyström on a two-and-a-half-year contract until 2027.

 International career

 Nyström was called up to the senior Finnish national team for the first time for a UEFA Women's Euro 2022 qualifying Group E fixture with Scotland in October 2020.
 She made her national team debut on 16 February 2022, in a 0–5 away loss to France.

+On 19 June 2025, Nyström was called up to the Finland squad for the UEFA Women's Euro 2025.

 Personal life

 Nyström is a self-confessed Manchester United supporter, and harbours ambitions of playing for their Women's Super League team.